Mount Kosciuszko: Etymology and charting

 The Victorian error created confusion.
 In 1885, Austrian explorer Robert von Lendenfeld, guided by James M. Spencer, a local pastoralist, aided by a map containing the transposition error, reached Mount Townsend believing it was Mount Kosciusko.
 According to Spencer, the local Aboriginals called Mount Kosciusko Tar-gan-gil.
 Like Strzelecki, Lendenfeld also observed that the neighbouring peak was higher.
 He named it Mount Townsend to honour the surveyor who in 1846 traversed the peak.

 Lendenfeld claimed he had identified and reached the highest peak of the continent.
 The NSW Department of Mines discovered Lendenfeld's mistake and assigned the name Mount Townsend to the second-highest mountain of the range.
 Lendenfeld's announcement created further confusion.
-When Lendenfeld's mistake was corrected, a popular legend was created that the established names of the two mountains were swapped rather re-educate the populace of the name of the highest mountain.
+When Lendenfeld's mistake was corrected, a popular legend was created that the established names of the two mountains were swapped rather than re-educate the populace of the name of the highest mountain.

 The confusion was straightened out in 1940 by B. T. Dowd, a cartographer and historian of the NSW Lands Department.
 His study reaffirmed that the mountain named by Strzelecki as Mount Kosciuszko was indeed, as the NSW maps had always shown, Australia’s highest summit.
 When Macarthur’s field book of the historical journey was published in 1941 by C. Daley, it further confirmed Dowd’s clarification.
 This means that Targangil, mentioned in Spencer’s 1885 article, was the indigenous name of Mount Townsend, not of Mount Kosciusko.
 According to A. E. J. Andrews, Mount Kosciuszko had no indigenous name.
 Detailed analysis of the mountain history can be found in books by H. P. G. Clews and in the cited A.E.J.
 Andrews' book Kosciusko: The Mountain in History.